wurstscript/WurstScript/manual.md

 ### Skip

 The simplest statement is the _skip_ statement.
-It has no effect and can be used to create empty functions or blocks.
+It has no effect and can be used to create empty blocks.

 ### Ifs